 - i.
 This activity was approved in the FY2010 MTW Annual Plan and was implemented on January 1, 2010.
 It has not been amended since the initial approval. - ii.
 The Skyline Crest Campus of Learners is a partnership between VHA and the residents of Skyline Crest; which was VHA's largest Public Housing Property and has recently been converted to PBV under a combination of RAD and Section 18.
 VHA provides children and young adults' resources and activities through the community center and families develop and commit to success plans centered on their child's school attendance and community involvement. - iii.
 There are no non-significant changes planned for this activity during the Plan year. - iv.
 There are no planned changes or modifications to the metrics for this activity during the Plan year. - v.
-VHA does not plan to pursue any significant changes to this activity in the Plan year.
+VHA plans to assess the activity in the Plan year and may elect to close it out at the end of 2020.